Don't want to read? Watch the webinar here.

-Sally Hunter, Cielo’s Executive Vice President for EMEA Client Services, recently interviewed her client Jason Munoz, Global Director of Talent Acquisition and Employee Experience for Weatherford, as part of a webinar.
-They focused on how Munoz successfully created, socialised, and launched his vision of a global talent acquisition model.
+Jason Munoz, Global Director of Talent Acquisition and Employee Experience for Weatherford, shared some insight during a webinar into how the company, in partnership with Cielo, successfully created, socialized, and launched a global talent acquisition model.

-Weatherford’s vision was to elevate and globalise candidate and hiring manager experience.
-Munoz focused on his aim that, wherever a candidate comes into contact with his organisation: the experience should be the same.
-This approach ensures brand consistency and inspires trust in your brand.
-People know what to expect, and that is exactly what they get through every communication and contact point.
-One Weatherford experience – and it is no different for hiring managers.
+Weatherford’s vision was to elevate and globalize the candidate and hiring manager experiences.
+So, however a candidate encounters the organization, the experience should be the same.
+This approach ensures brand consistency and inspires trust in the brand.
+People know what to expect, and that’s exactly what they get through every communication and contact point.
+One Weatherford experience – for all, including hiring managers.

-This global approach means that when hiring managers (or candidates) move around the organisation, wherever they move from and wherever they move to, they have a familiar experience; they don’t have to re-learn or re-assimilate with lengthy on-boarding processes.
-Hiring managers can freely support new areas and geographies with the self-same confidence they would operate under in their home environment.
+This global approach means that when hiring managers (or candidates) move around the organization, wherever they move from and wherever they move to, they have a familiar experience.
+They don’t need relearn or reassimilate with lengthy onboarding processes.
+Hiring managers can freely support new areas and geographies with the same self-confidence they’d operate under in their home environment.

-As their previous approach had grown organically and locally from the bottom up it could feel ‘sporadic’, Weatherford needed a global methodology that could still feel ‘local’, around the globe.
-For Munoz, the first step to rolling out his global talent acquisition (TA) vision was selecting the right partner who could make his ambitions reality.
+Weatherford’s previous approach had grown organically and locally from the bottom up.
+It could feel “sporadic” at times, so the organization needed a global methodology that would still feel local around the globe.
+For Munoz, the first step to rolling out his global talent acquisition vision was selecting the right partner to make his ambitions a reality.

-Working together to manage the global change programme was a huge undertaking – made more complex by having to do the whole planning, implementation and go live virtually, due to the global events in 2020.
+Working together with Cielo to manage the global change program was an immense undertaking – made more complex by having to do the whole planning, implementation and go-live virtually due to the global events in 2020.

-The first part of the change programme for Munoz and Cielo was designing the end-to-end service and enabling the technology - with the hiring manager and candidate experience always at the core of the design process.
-Translating the solution into policy came next and leveraging Cielo’s Recruitment Process Outsourcing (RPO) track record to drive change across the organisation.
+The first part of the change program for Munoz and Cielo was designing the end-to-end service and enabling the technology – while maintaining the hiring manager and candidate experience at the core of the design process.
+Translating the solution into policy came next, and leveraging Cielo’s Recruitment Process Outsourcing (RPO) track record to drive change across the organization.

-Munoz stresses the importance of walking business leaders through these planned changes; being inclusive at every stage.
+Munoz stresses the importance of walking business leaders through planned changes and being inclusive at every stage.
 Regional leaders will naturally show concern about their needs being met through a more global model, so transparency is key.
-Munoz shares how he set up a steering committee early on, with an internal project management group.
-And despite initial reserve from stakeholders, who were concerned about the cost of change, he was able to create a business case that showed significant savings.
+Munoz set up a steering committee early on, along with an internal project management group.
+And despite initial reserve from stakeholders about the cost of change, he created a business case that showed significant savings.

-Munoz identified that they would realise over $5.5million in cost savings/cost avoidance through the launch of their global RPO model.
-Munoz generated board enthusiasm for the change by translating that cost saving into the revenue that Weatherford consequently didn’t have to generate (as there were lower central costs that needed to be paid).
-A business case that the board were happy to sign off.
+Munoz identified that they would see over $5.5 million in cost savings/cost avoidance through by launching the global RPO model.
+He generated board enthusiasm for the change by translating that cost saving into the revenue that Weatherford consequently didn’t have to generate – as there were lower central costs that needed to be paid.
+A business case that the board was happy to sign off on.

-The dedicated Cielo implementation team worked under the sponsorship of Munoz to operationalise the global strategy.
-The partnership approach established with the business leaders early on, was a solid foundation that was built on during the virtual implementation.
-This resulted in the launch of the service going live on schedule, even considering that the model needed to deliver a greater number of new employees than the initial plan foresaw.
-Ultimately this proved Munoz’s point in the first year of service - that the global RPO partner would enable flex and agility whilst delivering a global and locally nuanced service.
+The dedicated Cielo implementation team worked with Munoz to operationalize the global strategy.
+The partnership approach established with business leaders early on created a solid foundation for the virtual implementation, resulting a successful launch that went live on time – and to even more new employees than initially outlined.
+Ultimately, this proved Munoz’s point in the first year of service: that the global RPO partner would enable Weatherford more flex and agility while delivering a global and locally nuanced service.